top of page

 White patches or bumps may be caused by:

-• Pityriasis alba: light patches often seen in children with eczema-prone skin, usually on the cheeks or arms
+• Pityriasis alba, light patches often seen in eczema-prone children

-These are usually harmless but may persist for weeks to months.
-A doctor can diagnose and advise on whether treatment is needed.
+These are usually harmless but may last weeks to months.
+A doctor can confirm the diagnosis and advise if treatment is needed.

 8. Bacterial Skin Infections